Wednesday, October 31, 2012

 Dir: Steven Spielberg

 Jaws, like Psycho, has inspired countless imitations (and three unnecessary sequels) and once you have seen any of them, it makes you realize just how wonderful the original truly is.
 Jaws is the kind of the film that in lesser hands could have been absolutely dreadful, but director Steven Spielberg builds the suspense by never allowing the audience a good look at the shark until the film is two thirds over.
 The icing on the cake is that the characters are extremely likable and are capable of having genuine conversations; the most memorable being Quint (Robert Shaw) recounting surviving the U.S.S.
 Indianapolis sinking.
 It’s a scene that’s not necessarily relevant to the plot, but it adds depth to the character of Quint and explains why he’s so obsessed with killing this one shark.
-It’s a highly entertaining film and, in my opinion, one of the greatest ever made.
+It’s a highly entertaining and, in my opinion, one of the greatest films ever made.